Random initial data and average shock time in the Fermi-Pasta-Ulam-Tsingou chain

 We investigate the dynamics of the Fermi–Pasta–Ulam–Tsingou chain with long-wavelength random initial data.
 When the energy per particle is small, thermal equilibrium is not reached on a fast timescale and the system enters prethermalization.
 The formation of the prethermal state is characterized by the development of a Burgers-type shock and the onset of a turbulent-like spectrum with a time dependent exponent $\zeta(t)$ in the inertial range.
 We perform a significant step forward by demonstrating that these features are robust under generic long-wavelength random initial conditions.
 By employing advanced probabilistic techniques inspired by the works of Dudley and Talagrand, we derive a sharp asymptotic expression for the average shock time in the thermodynamic limit.
 For large $p$, this time scales as $(p \sqrt{\log p})^{-1}$, where $p$ is the number of excited modes proving that it is an intensive quantity up to a logarithmic correction in the size of the system.

 \keywords{Fermi-Pasta-Ulam-Tsingo problem, Thermalization, Integrable Turbulence}

 \textit{Introduction.---} Understanding how isolated physical systems approach thermal equilibrium is a central open problem in statistical mechanics.
 The microscopic mechanisms by which macroscopic systems redistribute energy among their degrees of freedom are complex and not yet fully understood \cite{Balescu1997-xs}.
 This complexity was brought to light by the numerical simulations of Fermi, Pasta, Ulam and Tsingou (FPUT) \cite{FPU55}.
 In their pioneering work, they integrated numerically a one-dimensional chain of particles and followed the time evolution of the Fourier Energy Spectrum (FES).
-Rather than reaching equipartition, the system exhibited unexpected recurrent dynamics.
+Rather than reaching equipartition, which is a necessary condition for \emph{thermal equilibrium}, the system exhibited unexpected recurrent dynamics.
 Since then, FPUT-like recurrences have been reported across a wide range of physical settings, including holography \cite{Balasubramanian2014}, graphene resonators \cite{Midtvedt2014}, nonlinear phononic lattices \cite{Cao2014}, photonic systems \cite{Pierangeli2018}, trapped cold atoms \cite{Kinoshita2006,Villain2000,Danshita2014}.

 Random initial data drawn from the Gibbs measure have played a crucial role in the study of the dynamics of coupled harmonic oscillators \cite{Ford1965}.
 Initial conditions close to thermal equilibrium have been employed when studying anomalous conduction in one-dimensional systems of coupled nonlinear oscillators \cite{Lepri1997,Prosen2000,Lepri2003,Mendl-Spohn-2013}.
 With a different perspective, the robustness of dynamical behavior with respect to random perturbations of the invariant measure has been examined \cite{Young1986,Kifer1988,AST-2003-286-25-0}.
 By contrast, initial data far from statistical equilibrium or systems subject to strong random perturbations have more rarely been considered.
 These regimes, which capture how typical nonequilibrium configurations relax toward thermal equilibrium, are the focus of this Letter.